 The VISCREEN model is designed to determine whether a plume from a facility may be visible from a given vantage point.
-CMC will complete the visibility assessment at the nearest state park, which is the Fort Frederick State Park, as depicted in Figure 4-1.
+CMC will complete the visibility assessment at the following parks as depicted in Figure 4-1.
+Pursuant to discussions with WVDEP39, the closest visitor centers at the Chesapeake & Ohio (C&O) Canal40 will also be considered, as summarized below, and depicted in Figure 4-1.

+Parks

+- Fort Frederick State Park;

+- · Antietam National Battlefield; and

+- Harpers Ferry National Historical Park.

+- Chesapeake & Ohio (C&O) Canal

+- · Williamsport Visitor Center; and

+- Ferry Hill Visitor Center.

 Level-1 screening techniques are expected to adequately demonstrate plume impairment values below screening thresholds.
 Regardless, Level-2 and subsequently Level-3 (i.e., PLUVUE II) screening techniques will be applied if necessary.
-If a PLUVUE II analysis is necessary, CMC will submit a different protocol to address that specific analysis.

-Figure 4-1.
-Location of State Park for Visibility Assessment
+Per EPA guidance41 the stability class can be adjusted to one level less stable when a tall feature is between the proposed Project and parks.
+For example, as depicted in Figure 4-2, a significant geographic feature exists between the proposed Project and the Williamsport Visitor Center which is expected to affect the dispersion between both locations requiring an adjustment to the stability class of

-32 EPA, Office of Air Quality Planning and Standards, A Screening Procedure for the Impacts of Air Pollution Sources on Plants, Soils, and Animals, EPA 450/2-81-078, December 12, 1980.
+37 EPA, Office of Air Quality Planning and Standards, A Screening Procedure for the Impacts of Air Pollution Sources on Plants, Soils, and Animals, EPA 450/2-81-078, December 12, 1980.

-33 EPA, Workbook for Plume Visual Impact Screening and Analysis, EPA-450/4-88-015, 1998.
+38 EPA, Workbook for Plume Visual Impact Screening and Analysis, EPA-450/4-88-015, 1998.